CharlieBlocks/PyGL/README.md

 The module does not currently have a pip install so it is only currently usefull for demostrations.
 - Download the current version of PyGL
 - Place PyGL into you working directory
-- Download the test file from my other repo
-- Place the test file in the same diretory that PyGL is placed.
+- Drag the Test file out of the PyGL package directory and place it in the same diretory that PyGL is placed.
 - The diretorys should look like this
 -   /your_dir/PyGL
 -   /your_dir/test.py